 Each Local has a degree of autonomy, but also contributes to (and benefits from) the operation of the Co-op.
-In consultation with the membership, Local committees decide how to use resources in their area.
+In consultation with membership, Local editorial groups decide how to use resources in their area.

 A Brief History of the Media Co-op

 The Media Co-op was initiated by members of The Dominion's editorial collective in 2006.
 The project really took form in February of 2007, when The Dominion announced its intentions to establish a Media Co-op with a cross-Canada tour, and re-incorporated as a co-operative.

 The idea of the Media Co-op came from a recognition of the limitations of The Dominion's rigorous and labour-intensive editorial process, and the need for a more broadly participatory media organization in Canada.